 Skinny Guardian uses Jekyll to generate static HTML files, thereby removing any database requirement.
 I use Netlify hosting for free SSL and a build hook URL, which means I can automate site builds once every 30m if I use something like a free Postman account to send the URL a POST request.

-The site simply queries the content whenever it’s built, grabbing the 50 most recent articles and converting the json response into Jekyll data files with the Jekyll Get plugin.
+The site simply queries the API whenever it’s built, grabbing the 50 most recent articles and converting the json response into Jekyll data files with the Jekyll Get plugin.

 I then use the Jekyll Datapage Generator plugin to convert the json into Jekyll pages that I can list and feed through layout files.
 Throw in the Tachyons CSS framework, and you have a fast, regularly updated list of Guardian articles to peruse and read.